Big Three (San Antonio Spurs): 2005–06 season

 During the 2005–06 NBA season, the team roared to a franchise-best record of 63–19 and the best record in the Western Conference.
-Duncan averaged 18.6, Parker averaged 18.9 points and Ginobili averaged 15.1 points.
+That season, Parker, Duncan, and Ginóbili averaged 18.9, 18.6, and 15.1 points respectively.
 The Spurs began the playoffs with a six-game series win over the Sacramento Kings in the first round.
-They then faced the Dallas Mavericks in a tight battle with for the Southwest Division title in the conference semifinals.
-Duncan started out the series strong with 31 points in Game 1, 28 points in Game 2, and 35 points in Game 3, but despite that, the Spurs were one game behind the Mavericks at 2–1.
-Duncan and Parker combined for 64 points in Game 4 with 33 points from Parker and 31 from Duncan, but the Spurs still lost the game 123–118 in overtime and were on the brink of elimination.
+They then faced the Dallas Mavericks in a tight battle for the Southwest Division title in the conference semifinals.
+Down 1-2 in the series, Duncan and Parker combined for 64 points in Game 4, but the Spurs still lost the game 123–118 in overtime and were on the brink of elimination.
 The main trio was a strong force in Game 5 as they combined for 81 points, 36 from Duncan, 27 from Parker, and 18 from Ginóbili.
-Their 98–97 win in Game 5 to pull within one game to a 3–2 series deficit.
+Their 98–97 win in Game 5 pulled the Spurs to a 3–2 series deficit in favor of the Mavericks.
 Duncan and Ginóbili came out strong in Game 6 as they combined for 54 points—Ginóbili had 30, Duncan had 24,—to tie the series at three games apiece and force a seventh game.
-Duncan had a 41-point performance in Game 7, but Duncan only made one of seven field goal attempts in overtime as the Spurs were eliminated with a 119–111 overtime loss to the Mavericks.
+Duncan had a 41-point performance in Game 7, but fell apart in overtime, making one of seven field goal attempts as the Spurs were eliminated in a 119–111 loss to the Mavericks.